sarahlotspeich/missALI/README.md

 ## Figures

+Scripts to remaking the following figures from the manuscript and supplementary materials…

 - [Figure 1.](figures/Figure1_Missing_Data_Patterns.R) Patterns of
   missingness in the $10$ allostatic load index (ALI) for the $n = 707$ patients in the sample from the electronic health records (EHR) at